Marin City, California: Government

 The municipal authority for Marin City is the Marin City Community Services District (MCCSD), a multi-purpose California special district that is governed by a publicly elected five-member board of directors.
 It is administered by a district manager and staff.
-As of June 2011, the District Manager is Monique Brown and the board president is Nancy Johnson.

 Chartered in 1958, the MCCSD is responsible for providing services in the areas of parks and recreation, street lighting, recycling and refuse removal.
-Total operating revenue for MCCSD's fiscal year 2016–2017 was $1,300,000.

 According to the Marin County Local Agency Formation Commission (LAFCO), the District has a total area of 0.9 square miles (2.3 km^{2}).

 Demographics

 Marin City first appeared as a census-designated place in the 2010 United States census.